kimekent/Masters-Thesis/README.md

 - `testing_chroma_db_websupport-and-webhelp.py`: Script used to create the testing Chroma vector database.
 - `TF-IDF_per_intent.py`: A Python script that calculates the Term Frequency-Inverse Document Frequency (TF-IDF) for each intent, a statistical measure used to evaluate the importance of a word to an intent in a collection or corpus.

-#### Intent-less Chatbot on Teams
+#### Intent-Less Chatbot on Teams
 - `bots/`: The core of the intent-less chatbot's functionality for Teams.
 It includes `echo_bot.py`, detailing the chatbot's operations, and contains all necessary components such as utility functions, prompt files, the vector database for queries, log files, the placeholder for the OpenAI API key, and state management files that track the chatbot's current context, query counts, and a text file with words used to adjust retrieval scores.
 - `functions/`: Contains utility and helper functions used throughout the chatbot's codebase to perform various tasks and operations.
 - `app.py`: The main Python executable script that initiates the chatbot application, serving as the entry point for the chatbot service.
 - `config.py`: A configuration file in Python format which contains settings and variables that dictate how the chatbot operates within the Teams environment.

 ## Set up and Installation
-Before running any scripts, you need to install the required dependencies:
+To run the scripts the required dependencies can be installed with the following commands:

 1. Clone a copy of this repo:
 `git clone https://github.com/kimekent/Masters-Thesis.git`